gensart-x/wwebjs-mariadb/README.md

 ## Contributing

-Contributions are welcome.
+I want you to know that contributions are welcome.
 Please open up an issue or pull request to discuss what you would like to add or change.

 <a href="https://teer.id/gensart">